rebelsky/csc207c/_mps/linked-lists.md

 [ ] Passes the **M** tests.
 [ ] Appears to follow Google Java style guidelines for indentation and such.
 [ ] There is no cruft in the repo (e.g., temp files, `.DS_Store`, etc).
+[ ] Includes a summary of the benefits of using a dummy node and a
+    circularly linked list.
 ```

 ### Exceeds expectations